 - anticipate and manage associated medical and behavioral comorbidities;

 - improve understanding of treatment and prognosis; and

 - allow counseling regarding risk of recurrence in future offspring and help with reproductive planning.

 AAP and AAN guidelines also emphasize the importance of early diagnosis and intervention in an attempt to ameliorate or improve behavioral and cognitive outcomes over time.

-Conventional methods of cytogenetic analysis, including karyotyping (e.g., G-banded) and fluorescence in situ hybridization (FISH), have relatively low resolution and a low diagnostic yield (i.e., proportion of tested patients found to have clinically relevant genomic abnormalities), leaving the majority of cases without identification of a chromosomal abnormality associated with the child’s condition.
+Conventional methods of cytogenetic analysis, including karyotyping (eg, G-banded) and FISH, have relatively low resolution and a low diagnostic yield (ie, proportion of tested patients found to have clinically relevant genomic abnormalities), leaving most cases without identification of a chromosomal abnormality associated with the child’s condition.
 CMA analysis is a newer cytogenetic analysis method that increases the chromosomal resolution for detection of CNVs, and, as a result, increases the genomic detail beyond that of conventional methods.
 CMA results are clinically informative in the same way as results derived from conventional methods, and thus CMA represents an extension of standard methods with increased resolution.

 Targeted CMA analysis provides high-resolution coverage of the genome primarily in areas containing known, clinically significant CNVs.
 The ACMG guideline for designing microarrays recommends probe enrichment in clinically significant areas of the genome to maximize detection of known abnormalities but also recommends against the use of targeted arrays in the postnatal setting.
 Rather, a broad genomic screen is recommended to identify atypical, complex, or completely new rearrangements, and to accurately delineate breakpoints.